ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ### Extension

 [Extensions](https://pandoc.org/MANUAL.html#extensions) are modifiers of the behavior of Pandoc readers and writers.
 Extensions are extensions (or contractions, since they can be turned off) of _formats_, not of _Pandoc_.
 For instance, the ["smart"](https://pandoc.org/MANUAL.html#extension-smart) extension will interpret some typography elements, like two dashes as en-dash[^dash], is enabled by default for markdown so if you want to convert from Markdown to HTML without transforming the two dashes, you'd use `markdown-smart` as input format.
 Not all extensions work for a format, make sure you read the docs (😉), use [`pandoc::pandoc_list_extensions()`](https://cderv.github.io/pandoc/reference/pandoc_list_extensions.html) to list extensions available for a format.
-A format Maëlle has used when producing slide with Quarto is
+A format Maëlle has used when producing slides with Quarto is

 ``` yaml
 format: